-- Novastar is committed to reviewing and improving the systems and procedures for assessing, managing, and reporting the social and environmental value generated by portfolio companies based on learning from experience and evolving industry standards and best practices. - ◆ Over the past year, Novastar has adapted social value measurement and reporting to align with the Impact Management Project as the internationally accepted standard. - → Starting in 2016, Novastar has commissioned third party deep-dive research into the social/environmental performance of several portfolio companies.
-The research findings have been helpful to portfolio company management and Novastar, providing insight into customers, their behaviour, and the nature, extent and duration of value delivered. - → Novastar reports on the progress of social and environmental value over time in quarterly and annual reports to our investors.
-Each fund's annual report includes a more in-depth analysis of non-financial value vs. expectations, drawing out lessons learned. - → Based on company performance, forecasts and the social value thesis, Novastar is able to project social/environmental performance by company on the key 'how much/breadth' measures and sum those 'common impact metrics' across the portfolio to provide a fundlevel view.
+- Novastar is committed to reviewing and improving the systems and procedures for assessing, managing, and reporting the social and environmental value generated by portfolio companies based on learning from experience and evolving industry standards and best practices. - Over the past year, Novastar has adapted social value measurement and reporting to align with the Impact Management Project as the internationally accepted standard. - Starting in 2016, Novastar has commissioned third party deep-dive research into the social/environmental performance of several portfolio companies.
+The research findings have been helpful to portfolio company management and Novastar, providing insight into customers, their behaviour, and the nature, extent and duration of value delivered.
+These insights further build our understanding of the behavioural economics of the everyday consumer and producer and inform our investment decisions going forward. - Novastar reports on the progress of social and environmental value over time in quarterly and annual reports to our investors.
+Each fund's annual report includes a more in-depth analysis of non-financial value vs. expectations, drawing out lessons learned. - Based on company performance, forecasts and the social value thesis, Novastar is able to project social/environmental performance by company on the key 'how much/breadth' measures and sum those 'common impact metrics' across the portfolio to provide a fund-level view.
 On this level NVI and NVII are each far exceeding initial impact projections. - While Novastar's ESG diligence process and management system helps to mitigate negative impacts from portfolio companies, going forward Novastar seeks to strengthen the measurement and reporting of negative impacts from the operations of each portfolio company.